 AGM (Absorbed Glass Mat) batteries are becoming more popular with modern vehicles.

 At AA Battery Service, we’ve introduced the 3884 AGM battery into our range to provide support to a number of vehicles.
 Please be aware that AGM batteries are heavier than a wet battery for the same case size, so care must be taken when lifting and installing them.

-The start-stop system switches off a car's engine when the vehicle is stopped, for example while at a red light or in a traffic jam.
-This technology delivers between 5 and 10% lower emissions and a similar improvement in fuel economy.
+Stop-Start technology switches off a car's engine when the vehicle is stopped, for example while at a red light or in a traffic jam.
+This delivers between 5 and 10% lower emissions, and a similar improvement in fuel economy.

 - 100% leak-proof and spill-proof.

 - Excellent starting power, so you can rely on the engine starting – even at a low state of charge.